Flow-matic/Crypto-Price-App/README.md

 * [Live Coin Watch](https://www.livecoinwatch.com/) Complete cryptocurrency market coverage with live coin prices, charts and crypto market cap featuring 17399 coins on 463 exchanges.

-* [CoinGecko](https://www.coingecko.com/) CoinGecko is the world’s largest independent cryptocurrency data aggregator with over 13,000+ different cryptoassets tracked across more than 500+ exchanges worldwide.
+* [CoinGecko](https://www.coingecko.com/) CoinGecko is the world’s largest independent cryptocurrency data aggregator with over 13,000+ different crypto-assets tracked across more than 500+ exchanges worldwide.

-* [Messari](https://messari.io/) Messari brings transparency to the cryptoeconomy.
+* [Messari](https://messari.io/) Messari brings transparency to the crypto-economy.
 Messari provides crypto market intelligence products that help professionals navigate crypto/Web3.

 * [UseWeb3](https://www.useweb3.xyz/) is a platform for developers to explore and learn about Web3.
-Whether your a new dev getting your hands dirty for the first time, or a seasoned developer making the transition into the Web3 space.
+Whether you're a new dev getting your hands dirty for the first time, or a seasoned developer making the transition into the Web3 space.

 * [Best Websites For Programmers](https://github.com/sdmg15/Best-websites-a-programmer-should-visit) you must know to get always informed to do your technologies even better and learn new things.
 Here is a non-exhaustive list of some sites you should visit.

 ___
 Helpful Resources To Continue Learning About Blockchain:
 ---
-- [Ethereum](https://ethereum.org/) is the community-run technology powering the cryptocurrency ether (ETH) and thousands of decentralized applications.
+- [Ethereum](https://ethereum.org/) is the community-run technology powering the cryptocurrency ether (ETH) and thousands of decentralised applications.

 - [Bitcoin](https://bitcoin.org/en/) uses peer-to-peer technology to operate with no central authority or banks.